Lacawac

-After Connells death in 1909, the estate was purchased by Louis Arthur Watres for use as a summer home.
+After Connell's death in 1909, the estate was purchased by Louis Arthur Watres for use as a summer home.

 In 1966, the property was deeded to a non-profit organization and subsequently used as a nature preserve, ecological field research station and public environmental education facility.

 It was listed on the National Register of Historic Places in 1979.
 Lake Lacawac was listed as a National Natural Landmark in 1968.